 When the work is complete, there will be a final inspection by our energy auditor to make sure all work is correct and complete.

-- Priority is given to households with documented high fuel consumption and also to households with senior citizens, handicapped persons or single head of households with young children.
+- How Can I qualify?
+You must be eligible under federal income guidelines and apply through Energy Assistance.
+Priority is given to households with documented high fuel consumption and also to households with senior citizens, handicapped persons or young children.

 Contact BI-CAP: (218) 751-4631